-Education records may be disclosed in limited circumstances without parental or eligible student's written permission.
-This disclosure is made on the condition that the education record will not be disclosed to a third party without the written permission of the parents or the eligible student.
+Student records may be disclosed in limited circumstances without parental or eligible student's written permission.
+This disclosure is made on the condition that the student record will not be disclosed to a third party without the written permission of the parents or the eligible student.
 This disclosure may be made to the following individuals or under the following circumstances:

-- to school officials within the school district and AEA personnel whom the Superintendent has determined to have a legitimate educational interest, including, but not limited to, Board members, employees, school attorney, auditor, health professionals, and individuals serving on official school committees; - to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents the education records are being sent and the parents have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts; - to authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education or state and local educational authorities; - in connection with a student's application for, or receipt of, financial aid; - to organizations and/or their authorized representatives conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than representatives of such organizations and such information will be destroyed when no longer needed for the purpose for which it is conducted; - to accrediting organizations; - to other contractors, consultants or school officials who have a legitimate educational interest as defined in 34 C.F.R. § 99.31 and with whom the school district has established an education records sharing agreement, contract, or Memorandum of Understanding (MOU);
+- 1. to school officials within the school district and AEA personnel whom the Superintendent has determined to have a legitimate educational interest, including, but not limited to, Board members, employees, school attorney, auditor, health professionals, and individuals serving on official school committees: - to officials of another school district in which the student wishes to enroll, provided the other school district notifies the parents the student records are being sent and the parents have an opportunity to receive a copy of the records and challenge the contents of the records unless the annual notification includes a provision that records will automatically be transferred to new school districts; - 3. to authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education or state and local educational authorities; - 4. in connection with financial aid for which the student has applied or which the student has received; - 5. to organizations and/or their authorized representatives conducting studies for, or on behalf of, educational agencies or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of students and their parents by persons other than representatives of such organizations and such information will be destroyed when no longer needed for the purpose for which it is conducted;